grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

 Of course nothing prevents you from doing everything altogether.

-You can remove columns from tables to save memory or reduce clutter:
+You can remove columns from DataFrames to save memory or reduce clutter:

 ```groovy title="remove series from dataframe"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:remove_series"